advanced-stack/llm-components/README.md

 ## Overview

 `llm-components` is a Python library designed to feed large language models with data from different sources.

 The library formats content in a structured markdown format.

-The first data source implemented is a code base (a folder containing a gitignore file).

 ## Features

+- Code base formatting:
     - Traverse a directory tree while respecting `.gitignore` rules.
     - Format the directory structure and file contents into a readable markdown format.
-- Command-line interface for easy usage.
     - Clone a git repository and format its contents.

+- Convert web pages to markdown format

 ## Installation
 To install the `llm-components` library, you can use pip: